Understanding Infectious Diseases

 An infectious disease is a disorder caused by a micro-organism, like bacteria, viruses, fungi or parasites.
 While there are many organisms that live on or in the human bodies, which are harmless for the most part, under certain conditions, some of these organisms can cause a disease.
 Many infectious diseases can be passed from person to person.
 While some can be transmitted via bites from either animals or insects, others can come via ingesting contaminated food or water, or being exposed to organisms that are present in the environment.

 Let’s look at these conditions in a little more detail.

 Signs indicating an infectious disease will vary basis of the organism that is causing the infection.
 For the most part, though, common symptoms include excessive fatigue and fever.
 Other signs may also include:

 Let’s look at the ways in which infectious diseases spread.

 Direct contact: The easiest way in which most infectious diseases spread is by direct contact with a person or animal who has an infection.
-There are three ways in which infectious diseases spread through direct contact.
-This includes:

 Indirect Contact: Many disease-causing organisms can also be acquired through indirect contact.
 For example, many germs can be found on inanimate objects like table tops, doorknob or even a faucet handle.